adianliusie/usa_today_bot_2024/README.md

 ### Downloading chromedriver

-Download the [chromedriver](https://chromedriver.storage.googleapis.com/index.html?path=104.0.5112.79/) used by selenium.
+Download the [chromedriver](https://googlechromelabs.github.io/chrome-for-testing/#stable) used by selenium.
 Again, ensure the compatible version is used.

+For Mac M1, use the following [link](https://storage.googleapis.com/chrome-for-testing-public/126.0.6478.26/mac-arm64/chrome-mac-arm64.zip)
+For older macs, use the following [link](https://storage.googleapis.com/chrome-for-testing-public/126.0.6478.26/mac-x64/chrome-mac-x64.zip)

 When the file is downloaded, open the .zip file on finder to unzip the file, then open terminal and run the following command

 ```
 cd ~/Downloads